Brich9/MiniShell/README.md

   * tail
 * Perform a basic fork-exec-wait pattern to execute all other linux commands
    * Functionality has not been extended to quoting or backslash escaping.
+* White Spaces are assumed to be the only way arguments have been separated, however any number of spaces before, in between or after have been accounted for.